bryanchanrgb/epidemetrics_mirror/README.md

 - `TABLE_1.csv` which contains selected summary statistics aggregated at the class level describing key characteristics of countries entering first wave, past first wave, entering second wave and past second wave, and countries classified as other.

-## Generate figures from processed data
+## Generating figures from processed data

 The following scripts can be run to generate each of the plots.
 The plots are generated from the csv files saved by the `generate_table.py` script above.